meronrudy/SportsArbFinder/README.md

 # Sports Betting Arbitrage Finder

 This project is an advanced arbitrage finder for sports betting.
 It identifies arbitrage opportunities across multiple bookmakers and calculates optimal bet amounts for each outcome to guarantee a profit.

+Uses The Odds API.

 ## Features